opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/database_usage/do_i_need_to_run_vacuum_full_and_analyze_on_common_tables_periodically.rst

 VACUUM and VACUUM FULL
 ----------------------

 In GaussDB(DWS), the **VACUUM** operation is like a vacuum cleaner used to absorb dust.
 Here, "dust" means old data.
-If the data is not cleared in a timely manner, the database space will bloat, causing performance deterioration or even system breakdown.
+If the data is not cleared in a timely manner, more database space will be used to store such data, causing performance downgrade or even a system breakdown.

 Purposes of VACUUM: